For the latest updates, see my page at CFR.

 India has started 2018 with a flurry of activity that showcases its growing strategic importance on the global stage.
 Earlier this week, Narendra Modi became the first Indian prime minister in more than 20 years to attend the World Economic Forum in Davos, delivering a speech that championed democracy, globalization, and international cooperation to combat terrorism and climate change.

-India’s prime minister prepares to address the global elite in Davos just as his country passes France and the U.K. to become the world’s fifth-largest economy, underscoring the nation’s drive for recognition as a great power.
+NEW DELHI-Indian Prime Minister Narendra Modi prepares this week to address global business and political leaders in Davos, Switzerland, as his country passes France and the U.K. to become the world’s fifth-largest economy, underscoring the South Asian nation’s drive for recognition as a great power.

 Once poverty-stricken and reliant on international aid, India opened up its economy in the early 1990s and has since seen steady, sometimes remarkable, economic growth.
 Today, by most measures, India is one of the world’s largest and fastest growing economies.